alixedi/land/apps/lgvcasestudies.md

   image: ../assets/uploads/head-3-.png
 features:
   - title: When the rings close, you are ready
-    description: The LGV Theory Untangled app will track your progress in form of rings.
+    description: The LGV Case Studies Untangled app will track your progress in form of rings.
 The rings move as you learn new chapters and attempt mock tests.
-      This makes things simple - Install the app, close the rings, pass your LGV Theory Test.
+      This makes things simple - Install the app, close the rings, pass your LGV Case Studies Test.
     image: ../assets/uploads/rings-2-.jpg
-  - title: The HazardGuide show you exactly how you will be scored
-    description: >-
-      Our smart HazardGuide shows you exactly how you will be scored on the real test.
-This way you can learn to spot the developing hazards quickly.

-      All the latest 34 Hazard Perceptions videos from DVSA are included in the LGV Theory Untangled app.

-      P.S.
-The additional clips - that some apps claim to have - are unofficial and often not up to date.
-    image: ../assets/uploads/hazard-1-.jpg
   - title: The Review Section has a handy list of questions that you find tricky
     description: >-
       The day before your real test, would it not be neat if you could revise